suseclee/monitoring/README-nfs.md

    ~~~
    2. ```kubeclt apply -f test-pod.yaml```
    3. check the test-pod
-        if you see tes-pod is pending status, then there is a problem with server connection or configuration to NFS.
+        + red if you see tes-pod is pending status, then there is a problem with server connection or configuration to NFS.
         ```kubectl get pod -n monitoring```
-        if you see test-pod is completed, then you are ready to use nfs PVC.
+        * green if you see test-pod is completed, then you are ready to use nfs PVC.
         ```kubectl get pod -n monitoring --show-all```
    4. check the NFS-SUCCESS file created by test-pod.yaml
       i. ```sudo mount -t nfs 10.86.1.244:/var/nfs /mnt```
       ii. you should see new file name NFS-SUCCESS in ```ls -al /mnt```